filipekojak88/pands-weekly-tasks/README.md

 ### Weekly Tasks 4: [collatz.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/collatz.py)

 The collatz.py program illustrates the calculation process for the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), which is a mathematic problem that is considered quite famous for not being able to be resolved by the mathematicians as the conjecture has been proved to be held for all positive integers up to 2.95 x 10 ^ 20, but nobody was able to come up with a general proof.
 This program requests that a user inputs any positive integer and check if the number is even or odd.
 If the number is even then the program divides the number by 2.
 But if the number is odd then the number is multiplied by 3 and added one.
-As the numbers are generated from the conditional and subsequent calculation then these are stored in a sequence and returned into the loop to redo the conditional check and calculation until the final result ends in 1.
+The numbers are generated, stored in a sequence, and continuously reprocessed through the conditional check and calculation until the final result is 1.

 ###  Weekly Tasks 5: [weekday.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/weekday.py)

 This program was developed to determine if the current date is a weekday or a weekend.
 Datetime object was imported from datetime module and used in conjunction with the function now() to determine today's date.
-As this program just take into consideration two groups weekday and weekend, then weekend was defined in the program as it is a group with just to elements "Saturday" and "Sunday".
+Since this program only considers two groups, weekdays and weekends, the program defines weekends as a group consisting of just two elements "Saturday" and "Sunday".
 The program then uses strftime() method from datetime module to obtain the day's name from today's date and uses %A to ensure that the full name is returned.
 Finally the program verifies if the today's day is the weekend group.
 If it is in the weekend group then it outputs a message confirming it is weekend.
 Otherwise, it is a weekday and outputs a message confirming it is a weekday.

 ### Weekly Tasks 6: [squareroot.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/squareRoot.py)